LeonardDick/rtd-tutorial/docs/source/index.rst

    :align: center
    :alt: Liquid

--> include a picture of the system here

 * Identify and characterize carbon structures found in a trajectory.
 * Calculate the radial density inside a CNT.